adamguos/dopnet-recognition/README.md

     - Contains a number of preprocessing classes designed to be used in `sklearn.Pipeline`
     - Only `Threshold` is used, which implements scaling to binary/[-1, 0] interval and Otsu/Yen thresholding
-- `tests/export_data.py`
+- `export_data.py`
     - Run this to read and export DopNet data
     - Put all the `Data_Per_PersonData....mat` files into `data/dopnet/`
 - `tests/dopnet.py`
-    - Contains functions for running tests
+    - Contains wrapper functions for import/exporting data and running trials
-    - As currently set up, run this file to execute 25 trials across 5 split sizes of Laplace kernel, normalised data
-    - `test_split_sizes` is what we interface with to change the test being run
-    - Other functions are there to help plot graphs for the report, provide wrapper functions for running/saving tests, etc.
+    - Trials are outdated, mostly replaced by `tests/experiments.py`
-- `tests/logs/read_tests.py`
+- `tests/experiments.py`
-    - Contains functions for quickly reading from the log files
+    - Contains all experiments run for this paper with helper functions for exporting test results
-    - Run `read_tests.py` to get an overview of test results in chronological order
+- `tests/models.py`
+    - Contains modeling code, repackaged from `src/manifold_svm.py` for ease of use in experiments
+- `tests/plotting.py`
+    - Contains helper code for plotting experimental results